brandonkunitzer/Backtesting_Frameworks/README.md

 # Backtesting Frameworks
 ## Vectorized and Event Based Backtesting Engines

-These two projects were created to provide a frameowrk for backtesting trading strategies.
+These two projects were created to provide a framework for backtesting trading strategies.
 As long as rules for a strategy can be defined, then it can be backtested using either the vectorized or iterative (event-based) backtesting framework.
 This project was created with the following goals:

 * To enable easy and free backtesting for any trading strategy
 * Displaying results of strategies